blizzhackers/kolbot-SoloPlay/README.md

 **Q: HELP!!!
 There is an error when starting the bot?**

 **A:** There was a bad installation OR the profile settings are wrong.
 First verify that you using the kolbot version linked the install guide below.
-Next, confirm you have installed all the files into their proper locations (including overwriting the existing `_customconfig.js` and `default.dbj`).
+Next, confirm you have installed all the files into their proper locations (including overwriting the existing `default.dbj`).
 Finally, verify the profile name and infotag follow the format of the install guide's instructions.

 **Q: HELP!!!
 The bot auto created my account and I can't find the password!**